 - a) develop particular knowledge about each key area; - b) liaise with groups in the town with relevant interests to be aware of current issues and activity; - c) take up particular cases for individuals with an issue in their remit; - d) develop relationships with relevant service providers; - e) take information and views from the Town Council back to the groups; - f) take matters for consideration back to Full Council via a motion or report.

-28. Terms of Reference for Strategy Delivery Group
+28. Terms of Reference for the Strategy Delivery Working Groups